-We are also seeking STEM-focused organizations to host interactive Expo exhibits on March 16 that will engage and inspire young people to pursue STEM careers.
-If you are interested in being part of the Expo, please indicate interest here.
+We are also seeking STEM-focused organizations to host interactive Expo exhibits on March 14 that will engage and inspire young people to pursue STEM careers.
+If you are interested in being part of the Expo, please indicate interest here by February 17, 2020.
 Space is limited!

 Registration Instructions for Schools

-Each DC school has the opportunity to register up to five projects for the citywide DC STEM Fair, with a maximum of three students for any team projects registered.
-Registration deadline for all projects is March 1, 2019.
-If your school anticipates an issue with this deadline, please send an email to firstname.lastname@example.org
+Each DC school has the opportunity to register up to three projects for the citywide DC STEM Fair, with a maximum of three students for any team projects registered.